NicolaOrritos/pathrewrite/README.md

 // result is '/I/am/back/'
 ```

-You can also load multiple rules at once using the following:
+You can also load multiple rules at once using the following syntax:
 ```js
 var rules = pathrewrite.Rules.loadMulti( [
     {